Skrelan/rest-restaurant/README.md

 Cost, Food, Cleanliness, and Service are required rating criteria with min/max values from 1 to 5 (star) for user to rate the restaurant; the rating must comply with the range constraint.
 The API will calculate the total score by averaging these criteria.
-A user can give a rating to the same restaurant no more than once a month.
+A user can give a rating to the same restaurant no more than **once a month**.
 If the total score is 1, the user must provide a comment.
 The API should return an appropriate error message and error code if the validation failed.